sebastiaan-dev/time-capsule/Presentation/Webservers.md

 }
 ```

-The second one is POST /timecapsule, which generates a new capsule using user parameters such as title, message, and open date.
+The second one is POST `/timecapsule`, which generates a new capsule using user parameters such as title, message, and open date.
 The API server validates each parameter's validity.
 For title and message fields, they can be either too short or too long.
 As for the date field, it cannot be earlier than the current time.

-We have implemented other `error_code` and `error_message` to make HTTP status more detail helping frontend to understand what is happening in the backend.
+We implement `error_code` and `error_message` in our HTTP responses to convey clear feedback from the API to the frontend.
 ```python
 success = Response(1000, "Success")